IFF-0303/PMP-COVID-19/README.md

 ### Introduction
-This repository contains the code of the paper [Predicting COVID-19 malignant progression with AI techniques].
+This repository contains the code of the paper [Deep learning for predicting COVID-19 malignant progression].
 It develops an early-warning system with deep learning techniques to predict COVID-19 malignant progression.
 Our method leverages clinical data and CT scans of outpatients and achieves an AUC of 0.920 in the single-center study and an average AUC of 0.874 in the multicenter study.

 ### Prerequisites
 * python 3.7